eclipse-edc/Connector/samples/04.3-open-telemetry/README.md

 ## Use application insight instead of Jaeger

 If you want to use application insight instead of Jaeger, you can replace the open-telemetry java agent by the [applicationinsights agent](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent#download-the-jar-file).
-Download it and put it in the root folder.
+Download it and put it the root folder of this sample.
-You need to specify the APPLICATIONINSIGHTS_CONNECTION_STRING and APPLICATIONINSIGHTS_ROLE_NAME env variables.
+You need to specify the `APPLICATIONINSIGHTS_CONNECTION_STRING` and `APPLICATIONINSIGHTS_ROLE_NAME` env variables.
 For example, the consumer would become:

 ```yaml